 Particle physics is a branch of physics dealing with subatomic (smaller than an atom) elements of matter and radiation as well as subatomic particles.
-Particle physicists look to see how these smallest possible particles exist and interact.
+A particle physicist is someone who looks to see how these particles exist and interact.
 The field of particle physics evolved out of nuclear physics, and the two are still closely correlated.
-Particle physics may also be called "high energy physics".

 The particles that are dealt with in this field are governed by quantum mechanics.
 This signifies that they may show both wave-like and particle qualities.
 The overarching goal of particle physics is to identify the most simple objects of which matter is composed of, and to understand the integral forces that drive their interactions and combinations.